Kolkata college gang rape: Police reconstruct crime scene with arrested men | Law-Order

 Sleuths of the Kolkata Police on Friday took the four men, arrested in connection with the gang rape of a student, to South Calcutta Law College and reconstructed the crime scene, an officer said.

-The three prime accused -- alumnus and contractual staff Monojit Mishra, current students Pramit Mukherjee and Zaib Ahmed -- and security guard Pinaki Banerjee were taken to the college around 4.30 am and it took around four hours to complete the process.
+The three prime accused -- alumnus and contractual staff Monojit Mishra, current students Pramit Mukherjee and Zaib Ahmed -- and security guard Pinaki Banerjee were taken to the college shortly after 4 am, and it took over four hours to complete the process.

 ''The reconstruction of the crime scene is a vital part of the investigation.
 We completed the task today.
 The four accused persons were taken to the South Calcutta Law College early this morning, and the task is done,'' the officer told PTI.

-The entire reconstruction process, carried out in the presence of a huge police team, lasted for four hours, following which the four were taken back to the police station.
+The entire reconstruction process, carried out in the presence of a huge police team, lasted more than four hours, following which the four were taken back to the police station.

 ''Our findings will now be cross-checked with the allegation of the woman and verified with other evidence,'' the officer added.